codemagic-ci-cd/codemagic-docs/content/testing-yaml/testing.md

         -destination 'platform=iOS Simulator,name=iPhone 6,OS=8.1' \
         test | xcpretty

+If may want to export the test log, you can do this by splitting the standard output to a file

+    set -o pipefail
+    xcodebuild \
+        -workspace MyAwesomeApp.xcworkspace \
+        -scheme MyAwesomeApp \
+        -sdk iphonesimulator \
+        -destination 'platform=iOS Simulator,name=iPhone 6,OS=8.1' \
+        test | xcpretty |& tee "/tmp/xcodetest.log"

 ## Flutter test

     flutter test

-**Tip:** you can display Flutter test results visually in the build view if you use expanded form of the script in codemagic.yaml.
+**Tip:** you can display Flutter test results visually in the build overview if you use expanded form of the script in codemagic.yaml.
 Just include the `test_report` field with a glob pattern matching the test result file location:

 ```yaml